 Fill the gap shown in with silicone caulk.
-Slide finger over silicone to make a flush bead.
+Slide your wetted finger over the silicone to make a flush bead.
 You don't want this bead to interfere with installation of the cover.
 Immediately wipe any excess silicone off the coach with 99% isopropanol alcohol to insure the butyl tape affixed to the cover sticks.
 This may be overkill since the frame will get silicone as well but better safe than sorry.
-When HW tanks reach their upper temp the relief valve will weep a bit water into the frame and you don't want that get the wood wet.
+When HW tanks reach their upper temp limit the relief valve will weep a bit water into the frame and you don't want to get that wood wet.
 It would eventually rot.
 (You may want to let the silicone dry before proceeding to the next step).